(Photo from FindAGrave, Mt. Pleasant Cemetery)

 1841-1885

-Born in Newark, lived in Jersey City after marriage.
-For nearly 8 years, corresponding secetary of the WBFM of RCA.
+Charlotte Duryee was born in Newark, but lived in Jersey City after marriage.
+For nearly 8 years, she was corresponding secretary of the WBFM of RCA.
 “Greatly beloved by her associates on the Board and by missionaries in the field, valued for her sound judgement, her unfailing sympathy, her rare power of achieving results her name was given to the new Bible School…in memory of her efforts on its behalf”.

 Susan Duryee (married name Famy or Fahmy), Lillian (Lily N) Duryee and Alice Duryee